MeghanaNuwanthi/Message-Me-Mobile-App/README.md

 * Signup with Neme, UserName and password
 * Basic validation for input fields

+Send SMS
+* Enter Mobile number and Message (After login)
+* Send SMS to the mobile number that entered

 User Management:
 * Stores users in an SQLite database
 * Displays all registered users in a ListView